gabengaGamer/area51-pc/README.md

 ## Running PC Build

 1. Put shaders folder from "area51-pc\Apps\GameApp\media" to "C:\".
-2. Put .webm/.mp4/.avi videos cinema videos to "C:\GameData\A51\Release\PC".
+2. Put .webm/.mp4/.avi cinema videos to "C:\GameData\A51\Release\PC".
 (You must make it from .bik, so far so)
 3. Run game.